An Unsupervised Algorithm For Learning Lie Group Transformations: Introduction

-In this work we propose a method for directly learning the Lie group operators that mediate continuous transformations, and we demonstrate the ability to robustly infer transformations between frames of video using the learned operators.
+In this work we propose a method for directly learning the Lie group operators that mediate continuous transformations in natural movies, and we demonstrate the ability to robustly infer transformations between frames of video using the learned operators.
 The computational complexity of learning the operators is reduced by re-parametrizing them in terms of their eigenvectors and eigenvalues, resulting in a complexity equivalent to that of the linear approximation.
-Inference is made robust and tractable by smoothing the transformation space directly, which allows for a continuous coarse-to-fine search for the transformation parameters.
-Both learning and inference are demonstrated on the full set of affine transformations using a Lie group framework.
-The same technique is then used to learn a set of canonical transformations describing changes between frames in natural movies.
-Unlike previous Lie group implementations \citep{Rao99,Miao07,Olshausen07,Culpepper10}, we demonstrate an ability to work simultaneously with multiple transformations and large inter-frame differences during both inference and learning.
+Inference is made robust and tractable by smoothing the transformation space directly, which allows for a continuous coarse-to-fine search for the transformation coefficients.
+Both learning and inference are demonstrated on test data containing a full set of known affine transformations.
+The same technique is then used to learn a set of Lie operators describing changes between frames in natural movies, where the optimal solution is not known.
+Unlike previous Lie group implementations, we demonstrate an ability to work simultaneously with multiple transformations and large inter-frame differences during both inference and learning.
+In another paper we additionally show the utility of this approach for video compression \citep{DCC_11}.